PavelMinin/homework/src/home_work_3/README.txt

 ========================================================================================================================
                                                       home_work_3
-                  29 classes (21 according to terms of reference, 4 bonus with BigDecimal), 1 interface
+                  39 classes (31 according to terms of reference, 4 bonus with BigDecimal), 2 interfaces
 ========================================================================================================================

 ========================================================================================================================